sterblue/geospatial/README.md

 Geospatial monorepo for geospatial related packages

-See @lcalisto 's presentation about it at FOSS4G 2021 here https://www.youtube.com/watch?v=l6B5MyILMpM
+See @lcalisto's presentation about it at FOSS4G 2021 here https://www.youtube.com/watch?v=l6B5MyILMpM

 ## Packages